All Episodes

 If you want to help Dan Bongino, check him out.

-We'll have more on this later in the program and tonight, where it was addressed to the uh to Rod Rosenstein, the deputy attorney general, and Christopher Ray, the FBI director, and it's sent by House Intel Committee Chairman Devin Nunes, and Devin goes through a list of requests that they have made going back to August of twenty seventeen documents and information that still has not been forthcoming.
+We'll have more on this later in the program and tonight where it was addressed to Rod Rosenstein, the Deputy Attorney General, and Christopher Wray, the FBI director, and it's sent by House Intel Committee Chairman Devin Nunes.

 And he lists all of it.

-And it's just pathetic to me that this is the same Rod Rosenstein that didn't want the information that became the Nunes memo to come out, and even though that was subpoenaed, he waited till the last minute of that day to finally turn it over.
+And it's just pathetic to me that this is the same Rod Rosenstein that didn't want the information that became the Nunes memo to come out.

-They're restricting Congress's remember, Congress has a role.
+Remember, Congress has a role.

-We have separation of powers, coequal branches of government, they have a job that's called oversight.
+We have separation of powers, co-equal branches of government.

-And anyway, so for months now, the DOJ has been restricting members of Congress access to other documents as it relates to the August 24th, 2017 uh subpoenas that they'd sent out, and then follow-up letters in November 2nd of 2017.
+And anyway, so for months now, the DOJ has been restricting members of Congress access to other documents as it relates to the August 24th, 2017 subpoenas that they'd sent out, and then follow-up letters in November 2nd of 2017.

-Why is Rod Rosenstein so resistant for the American people to get the truth in all of these issues involving, oh, let's see, the fix in for Hillary Clinton, the email server scandal issue itself.
+Why is Rod Rosenstein so resistant for the American people to get the truth in all of these issues involving, oh, let's see, the fix-in for Hillary Clinton, the email server scandal issue itself.

 Why is Rod Rosenstein not handing all of this over immediately, especially to members of Congress?